 A number of individuals and institutions can hold liability and fault for your auto accident.
 This means you might need to be compensated by multiple parties who all hold liability.
 To begin, a local or state government road authority could have played a part in your injury if the agency did not properly maintain the roads.
 Failing to repair potholes, secure construction zones, replace damaged or missing road signs, or remove significant road debris could all point to negligence and fault on the part of the government.

 More often than not, the driver of the vehicle who hit you will have at least partial responsibility for your Boise automobile accident and therefore legally obligated to provide compensation.
 Our lawyers will use their extensive legal experience and knowledge to fully demonstrate this so that your rights are respected and you can get compensated.

 Driving under the influence of drugs or alcohol; driving aggressively by speeding, making illegal turns, or following too closely; or driving while distracted by a cell phone, GPS system, radio station, or passenger are all dangerous driving practices that not only put the driver’s life in jeopardy, but the lives of others sharing the road.

-Types of Vehicle Wrecks
+Types of Car Accidents

-- Rollover Accidents – These car accidents typically happen to top-heavy vehicles like SUVs, but they can happen to any vehicle if a turn is sharp enough or a side impact is severe enough.
+- Rollover Accidents – These car accidents typically happen to people in top-heavy vehicles like SUVs, but they can happen to any vehicle if a turn is sharp enough or a side impact is severe enough.
 A rollover can easily cause brain injuries, broken bones, and fatalities.

-- Rear-End Collisions – Whiplash is the most common injury associated with rear-end auto accidents, but you could also suffer face and head trauma if the force of the impact causes your head to lurch toward the steering wheel or dashboard.
+- Rear-End Collisions – Whiplash is the most common injury associated with rear-end auto accidents, but you could also suffer facial damage and head trauma if the force of the impact causes your head to lurch toward the steering wheel or dashboard.
 Driver distraction is a major cause of rear-end collisions.

 Boise Car Accident FAQ